kimberlyroche/codaDE/README.txt

 	(I also added the /bin and /lib directories to the PATH and LD_LIBRARY_PATH respectively but I don't know if this was necessary.)

-After this most dependencies fall into place except `spatstat`, which needs to be install as < v2.
+After this most dependencies fall into place except `spatstat`, which needs to be installed as < v2.
 I used spatstat_1.64-1.

 Then installed Seurat_3.2.3 (since Seurat 4 is not compatible with R 3.6.1).